The Data Protection Act 2018 is the UK's Implementation of GDPR

-- If you are using email addresses your email must contain a mechanism whereby the person can opt out of receiving any further e-marketing communications from you.
+- If you are using email addresses your email must contain a mechanism whereby the person can opt out of receiving any further emails from you.
 All it requires is a line at the bottom of the email saying 'if you don't wish to hear from us again, please reply with the word 'unsubscribe' in the subject line'.
 This is a central part of the Privacy & Electronic Communications (EC Directive) Regulations 2003.

-We recommend that you do not use the data for more than six months without either checking it yourself or buying an updated version of the list from Electric Marketing.
+We recommend that you do not use the data for more than 12 months without either checking it yourself or buying an updated version of the list from Electric Marketing.
 GDPR obliges you to keep your mailing lists up-to-date.
-Electric Marketing offers to email you quarterly updates of data bought from us for 10% of the original purchase price.
+Electric Marketing offers to email you quarterly updates of data bought from us for 20% of the original purchase price.
 You can buy these updates at the point of ordering.

 If we find that data users are not complying with the the General Data Protection Regulation or are using our data unlawfully, we reserve the right to blacklist the offending organisation and report them to the Information Commissioner.

 GDPR exists to protect people from the unscrupulous companies who take no care over the compilation and updating of their data.
-Legitimate users of well researched and maintained lists have nothing to fear from this law.
+Legitimate users of well researched and maintained mailing lists have nothing to fear from this law.